model-checking/kani-verifier-blog/_posts/function-contracts.md

 ```

 This is by far the costliest part of the code of `TokenBucket::new`.
 The rest of the function was a fixed set of divisions, but here we have a division and a recursive call back to `gcd`.
-It is not immediately obvious how busy this computation is but in the [worst case](https://en.wikipedia.org/wiki/Euclidean_algorithm#Worst-case) the number of steps (recursions) approaches 1.5 times the number of bits needed to represent the input numbers.
-Meaning that for two large 64 bit numbers it can take almost 96 iterations for a single call to `gcd`.
+It is not immediately obvious how busy this computation is, but in the [worst case](https://en.wikipedia.org/wiki/Euclidean_algorithm#Worst-case) the number of steps (recursions) approaches 1.5 times the number of bits needed to represent the input numbers.
+Meaning that for two large 64-bit numbers it can take almost 96 iterations for a single call to `gcd`.
 Recall that our smallest input to `TokenBucket::new` is a non-deterministic value in the range $0< x < 18446744073709$ (up to 45 non-zero bits).
-If a harness that uses `gcd` does not heavily constrain the input, Kani would have to unroll the recursion at least 68 times and then execute it symbolically.
-An expensive operation.
+If a harness that uses `gcd` does not heavily constrain the input, Kani would have to unroll the recursion at least 68 times and then execute it symbolically; an expensive operation.

 Since `gcd` is the most expensive part of verifying this harness it is an ideal target for using a contract to make it more efficient.
-In fact by replacing it with a contract we not only make this harness more efficient but in fact any harness that uses `gcd` directly or indirectly (for instance by calling `TokenBucket::new`.
-In firecracker for instance there are three more harnesses that all call `gcd` and thus benefit from modular verification.
+In fact by replacing it with a contract we not only make this harness more efficient but also any harness that uses `gcd` directly or indirectly (e.g., by calling `TokenBucket::new`).
+In Firecracker, for instance, there are three more harnesses that all call `gcd` and thus benefit from modular verification.

 ## Introducing a Function Contract